 The Department of National Defence’s reliance on outmoded training using animals is needlessly endangering the men and women who Canada puts in harm’s way.
 Ending the cruel and gratuitous killing and harming of animals at DND facilities can save lives, both animal and human.

-We need you to help persuade our new Minister of National Defence, the Honourable Harjit Sajjan, to order the DND to end its needless, painful experiments on animals — almost 3,000 every year, mostly pigs and rodents.
+We need you to help persuade our new Minister of National Defence to order the DND to end its needless, painful experiments on animals — almost 3,000 every year, mostly pigs and rodents.